firewalld/firewalld.github.io/blog/_posts/2018-12-18-rich-rule-priorities.md

 ## Compatibility
-To maintain compatibility rich rules that have a **priority == 0** or an absent priority will behave has they've done in the past.
+To maintain compatibility rich rules that have a **priority == 0** or an absent priority will behave as they've done in the past.
 They'll be sorted into the *_log*, *_deny*, and *_allow* chains based on their action.

 ## When will they be available?